 The theme of the season is the question of what the law means when figures like Donald Trump have completely subverted all the rules that apply.

 Series co-creator Robert King explained that “There’s a tendency that people have now of thinking subpoenas can be ignored, and we wanted to look at how it played out because so much of courtroom drama requires people following the rules.
 But what kind of courtroom drama do you have if [suddenly the rules don’t matter]?”

 We hear in the trailer that Diane has noticed that a mysterious memo, when handed over, allows the rich and powerful to not comply with judicial rulings.
 As soon as she said it, the screen cuts to longtime Good Wife/Good Fight character Julius Cain (Michael Boatman) who received a federal judgeship at the end of last season.
 His political ideology has always differed from Diane’s – is he a willing conspirator with Memo 618?

 Hate comes in many forms

-In the clip we witness Diane laughing at Canning’s effort to gain the court's sympathy by highlighting his dyskinesia condition (people living with Parkinson's disease can get it as a result of medication taken - it causes muscles to act involuntarily).
+In the clip we witness Diane laughing at Canning’s effort to gain the court’s sympathy by highlighting his dyskinesia condition (people living with Parkinson’s disease can get it as a side effect of their medication – it causes muscles to move involuntarily).
 It’s a regular move that Canning pulls in court.

 Why is Diane dressed as a bondage queen?